 What type of noodles to use

 I use Hong Kong pan fry noodles, which are fresh, thin noodles that are partially cooked and ready to use for pan frying without the need to boil them first.
 It’s the best type of noodles for this dish to create heavenly crispy noodles.
-You can find them in the refrigerated section of your Asian market or even on Amazon, although they’re very expensive if you buy them online.
+You can find them in the refrigerated section of your Asian market, on Weee! or even on Amazon, although they’re very expensive if you buy them online.

 However, you can use other types of thin noodles to recreate this beef pan fried noodles recipe.
 I have notes further down on simple substitutions that you might already have in your kitchen, though if you can get your hands on the Hong Kong pan fry noodles, I highly recommend them.